ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 I see two pretty divergent ways of thinking about software development in my research community.
 The first I would call "consumer product", and the second, "community project".
-[0]
+(I'm excluding infrastructure and workflow projects from this discussion, because they don't provide specific research functionality.)

 In "consumer product" software, a company or research group builds some software and releases it for the wider world to use, often